Maternity wound care (943)

 Risk factors for wound complications

 Many factors can potentially lead to a woman developing wound complications.
-These will be influenced by both intrinsic (from within the patient) and extrinsic (from out with the patient) these factors must be considered when performing a holistic assessment and developing a plan of care.
+These will be influenced by both intrinsic (from within the woman) and extrinsic (external) these factors must be considered when performing a holistic assessment and developing a plan of care.

 • High/low BMI